Custom fields for RevRec

 To activate a slot, check the RSM checkbox for your chosen slot.

-Select the upload name
+Select the Upload Name

 The Upload Name dropdown lists all custom fields currently configured in your connected Recurly account.

-1. Click the Upload Name dropdown.
+Select the Upload Name dropdown.

+Choose the Recurly custom field you want to map to this slot.
 Review your selection carefully — this is a one-time, permanent assignment.

 Save the configuration

-• The RSM checkbox is checked for each slot you intend to activate
+• The RSM checkbox is checked.

-• The correct Upload Name is selected
+• The correct Upload Name is selected.

-• The Data Type (Text) is accepted
+• The Data Type (Text) is accepted.

-Once saved, the Upload Name, Data Type, and RSM checkbox state for each attribute slot are permanently frozen.
+Permanent freeze — read before savingOnce saved, the Upload Name, Data Type, and RSM checkbox state for each attribute slot are permanently frozen.
 No further edits can be made through the UI.
 If a change is required after saving, raise a support ticket with the engineering team.

 UI behavior reference